 Maintain a B+ or higher grade point average.
 If you are able to continue to demonstrate strong, steady academic improvement within an academically challenged biology program, this improved academic status may make you more competitive when compared with other applicants.

-Submit all transcripts (update) and new/current letters of recommendation.
+Submit new letters of recommendation.
 It is your responsibility to provide updated documentation on your academic activity.
-Letters of recommendation should be submitted from current professors each year you may apply.
+Letters of recommendation should be submitted from current professors each year you apply.

 Update and revise your application essay.
 Over time, situations change.
 The dental admissions committee views updated, revised, or newly written essays positively.
 It also demonstrates initiative and motivation!

 Questions about admissions? email@example.com